Perrya shares his experience working on his own Mercury Capri.

 On a 1991-94 Mercury Capri, good quality alternators, either Bosch or Mitsubishi, cost anywhere from $130-200.
 They are all rebuilt.
-Spending less than that is like, "you get what you pay for", meaning, it could fail (despite a year warranty) within days of installation (like mine did, I bought it on Ebay for $65).
+Spending less than that is like, "you get what you pay for", meaning, it could fail (despite a year warranty) within days of installation.
+(Mine did; I bought it on eBay for $65).

 Capri service manuals will tell you to remove the alternator from the top and to remove the Intake Air Control (IAC) and hoses attached.
-Alldata tells you to disconnect the cat converter, and exhaust and the oil filter.
+Alldata tells you to disconnect the cat converter, exhaust, and oil filter.
 From the top, it takes about 1 hr, depending on how things go.
 The Alldata method takes 2 hrs and depending on the rust issues, could take much longer.

 To remove the alternator, do the following:

 - Disconnect the battery (the negative connection).